SEND Acronyms Decoded: Every Abbreviation Teachers Need

 The Communication Trust: Resources for Schools

-Focused on speech, language, and communication needs.
-Covers SALT referral pathways, AAC systems, and classroom strategies for pupils with communication difficulties.
+focussed on speech, language, and communication needs.
+Covers SALT referral pathways, AAC systems, and classroom strategies for learners with communication difficulties.

 DfE Teachers' Standards (2011, updated 2021)